Botswana & Zimbabwe Wildlife Safari

 - Checked bags must not exceed a total of 33lbs per person and carry-on bags must not exceed a total of 11lbs per person.
 This total baggage limit of 44lbs per person includes any camera equipment.

-- Loose-fitting, layered clothing that can accommodate varying temperatures will be most comfortable.
+- We recommend packing loose-fitting, layered clothing that can accommodate varying temperatures.
 Quick-dry material is best for hot days outside and a warmer layer may be needed for chilly evenings and early mornings.

 - Wear muted colors for game drives, as bright clothing may scare animals away and blue or black clothing attracts tsetse flies.